csmc-vaneykjlab/birch/README.md

 The final batch-corrected data (pre and post-imputation) can be downloaded in the "Downloads" sub-section in the results tab.
 Additionally, an HTML report that contains all the results/plots from the web-app can also be downloaded for convinience.

+## Command line usage
+Protein data files (normalized and/or unnormalized) above 10MB are not accepted in the online BIRCH app in order to preserve and maintain the available computational resources.
+Use this command line version of BIRCH for bigger files using the following instructions.

+This command below uses render_report.R as a wrapper script for Probatch_Report.Rmd which is a R-Markdown script that produces the report with results from batch correction.
+Run the below command with the required and optional arguments to obtain a HTML report and batch-corrected data files in the output directory listed as one of the input arguments.

+Command:
+Rscript render_report.R
+        --input_norm /full/path/to/norm.txt
+        --input_unnorm /full/path/to/unnorm.txt
+        --metadata_annotation /full/path/to/anno.txt
+        --output_dir /full/path/to/outdir
+        --outfile_prefix "chosen_prefix"
+        --batch_column "chosen_batch"
+        --imputation_method "ranger"
+        --cols_of_interest "Digestion_batch,MS_batch"
+        --samples_for_correlation "DigRep:Digestion_batch,TechRep:MS_batch"
+		--batch_correction_first
+		--sample_threshold 0.99
+		--expgroup_threshold 0.5
+		--batch_threshold 0.99
+        --iRT_protein_name "1/iRT_protein"

+Arguments:
+1. "-N", "--input_norm", Input sample normalized data file (required)
+2. "-n", "--input_unnorm", Input sample UNnormalized data file (required)
+3. "-m", "--metadata_annotation", Input annotation file for metadata. (required)
+4. "-r", "--iRT_annotation", Input file with two columns 'Protein' and 'peptide_group_label' identifying iRT
+5. "-o", "--output_dir", Specify the output directory.
+Use absolute path. (required)
+6. "-v", "--outfile_prefix", Filename prefix for the output files
+7. "-b", "--batch_column, default="Digestion_batch", Which annotation file column will batch correction be performed on?
+Either 'Digestion_batch' or 'MS_batch'.
+8. "-c", "--cols_of_interest", default="Digestion_batch,MS_batch", Comma separated list of columns to consider.
+9. "-s", "--sample_threshold", Keep only the samples with at least X% of data available across samples, default 0.7 (70%)
+10. "-e", "--expgroup_threshold", Keep only features with at least X% of data available across any experimental group, default 0.5 (50%)
+11. "-t", "--batch_threshold", Keep only features with at least X% of data available across all batches, default 0.7 (70%)
+12. "-p", "--samples_for_correlation, Digestion and Technical Rep Sample keywords from attribute_experimental group along with column to plot
+13. "-i", "--imputation_method", ranger is the only option and it needs to be specified as an argument.
+14. "--iRT_protein_name", Name of the iRT peptide, default 'irt_protein'
+15. "-q", "--quantile_norm", default=FALSE, When flag is set, perform quantile normalization instead of using norm input file.
+16. "-B", "--batch_correction_first", default=FALSE, When flag is set, perform batch correction before imputation.
+By default, performs imputation before batch correction.

+Important notes:
+1) Normalized file is required prior to running the script.
+If normalized file doesn't exist, provide the same file for norm and unnorm file, and make sure to include the quantile norm option in the command.
+2) Only "ranger" is available as the imputation method.
+3) Should have decided on the column or batch to correct on, one column can be corrected at a time.
+4) Annotation should have "attribute_ExperimentalGroup", "Level3", "order"
+5) Unnorm and norm files should have "Protein"

 ## Cite us

 ## Support